 Prevalence of bronchiectasis

 The prevalence of bronchiectasis is not accurately know and data varies considerably throughout the world with a very high incidence in the Indigenous populations of New Zealand and Australia (Chang et al 2010).
+Females and the elderly are also more frequently affected (Seitz at al 2012, Quint et al 2016).

 This condition can affect anyone at any age but occurs more frequently in less affluent communities and in Indigenous communities (Chang et al. 2003, Twiss et al. 2005).
 Although increasingly recognised, there is a lack of data in Australia.
 The only available Australasian data on chronic suppurative lung disease and bronchiectasis is in children aged under 15 years.
 The Australian Bronchiectasis Registry will facilitate more accurate estimates of Australian disease burden in the future.
 A study of Central Australian Aboriginal children found a prevalence of 1,470/100,000.